qingxu-thu/Home-FSLBM/README.md

 ## License

-This project is licensed under the [License Type] License.
+This project is licensed under the GNU General Public License.
 See the LICENSE file for details.